 Denman Street is busy with traffic, has a small incline, and there are rush hour crossing restrictions at Georgia Street, so you might prefer going through the underpass to Lost Lagoon at the Stanley Park entrance.

-Take the Lost Lagoon route by heading to Stanley Park (past Devonian Park), but instead of going right along the water into the park, turn left and go under the causeway into the West End.
-Ride alongside Lost Lagoon and follow signs, or take the residential streets to the left at will (though there’s a hill to climb).
+Take the Lost Lagoon route by heading to Stanley Park (past Devonian Park), but instead of going right along the water into the park at the intersection, turn left and go under the causeway into the West End.
+Ride alongside Lost Lagoon and follow signs, or take the residential streets to the left at will (there’s a hill to climb).

 While the passenger’s end of the line was at the foot of Granville Street, the line terminated in the rail yards of Coal Harbour, which until the last few decades was a mix of rail yard and maritime industry.